 Every midwife we worked with was fantastic, the room was changed to accommodate my client’s wishes and her birth plan was read and responded to.
 We received one-to-one midwifery care, including after the change of shift at 8am.

-When we arrived the maternity unit was full so we needed to stay in the assessment area for a while – the room was small and hot but we dimmed the lights and got on with it as best we could.
+When we arrived, the maternity unit was full so we needed to stay in the assessment area for a while – the room was small and hot but we dimmed the lights and got on with it as best we could.

 When we moved through to the delivery suite, the lights had already been dimmed and there was a birth ball and a bean bag in the room and we asked for floor mats as well, which took a little while to arrive but we did get them.